Boeing AH-64 Apache: Israel

 IAF Apaches played a prominent role in the 2006 Lebanon War, launching strikes into Lebanon targeting Hezbollah forces.
 IAF Apaches also attacked civilian targets, killing many, including women and children.
 During this war, two AH-64As collided, killing one pilot and critically wounding three.
 In another incident in the conflict, an IAF AH-64D crashed due to a main rotor malfunction, killing the two crew.
 In late 2007, the IAF put further purchases and deliveries of AH-64Ds on hold while its performance envelope was investigated.
 Israeli officials praised the Apache for its role in Operation Cast Lead in 2008, against Hamas in Gaza.
 IAF Apaches have often patrolled the skies over Gaza; strikes against insurgents by these helicopters has become a frequent occurrence.

 In the 2010s, the IAF pursued upgrades to its AH-64A fleet as new AH-64D orders had been blocked.
 In June 2010, Israel decided not to upgrade all AH-64As to AH-64Ds due to funding constraints and lack of U.S. cooperation.
 In December 2010, the IAF was examining the adoption of a new missile system as a cheaper and lightweight complement to the Hellfire missile, either the American Hydra 70 or the Canadian CRV7.
 By 2013, IAF AH-64As were receiving a comprehensive upgrade of their avionics and electrical systems.
 The AH-64As are being upgraded to the AH-64Ai configuration, which is near the AH-64D standard.
 IAF Apaches can carry Spike anti-tank missiles instead of the Hellfire.
 The latest AH-64D-I integrates Israeli systems such as Elta communications suite, Elbit mission management system, Rafael Combat Net system and Elisra self-protection suite.

 IAF AH-64s occasionally saw use in the air-to-air role.
-The first operational air-to-air kill took place on 24 May 2001, after a civilian Cessna 152 aircraft entered Israeli airspace from Lebanon and repeatedly refused to answer or comply with air traffic control (ATC) warnings; an IAF AH-64A fired on the Cessna, resulting in its disintegration.
+The first operational air-to-air kill took place on 24 May 2001, when an IAF shot down a Lebanese civilian Cessna 152 aircraft.
+Israeli and Lebanese officials presented differing versions: Lebanon said Israel first intercepted the aircraft over Lebanese airspace and its pilot, flying without his instructor, mistakenly entered Israeli airspace, while Israel says the aircraft was already in Israeli airspace when it was intercepted and repeatedly refused to answer or comply with air traffic control (ATC) warnings.
 The second air-to-air kill occurred on 10 February 2018, after an Iranian UAV entered Israeli airspace from Syria, an AH-64 destroyed it with a missile.

 United Kingdom

-The UK currently operates a modified version of the AH-64D Block I Apache Longbow; initially called the Westland WAH-64 Apache, it is designated the Apache AH1 by the British Army.
+The UK previously operated a modified version of the AH-64D Block I Apache Longbow; initially called the Westland WAH-64 Apache, it is designated the Apache AH1 by the British Army.
 Westland built 67 WAH-64 Apaches under license from Boeing, following a competition between the Eurocopter Tiger and the Apache for the British Army's new Attack Helicopter in 1995.
 Important deviations made by AgustaWestland from the U.S. Apache variants include changing to more powerful Rolls-Royce engines, and the addition of a folding blade assembly for use on naval ships.